MicrosoftDocs/quantum-docs-pr/articles/user-guide/host-programs.md

 <img src="./images/general_execution_model.png" alt="Q# program execution diagram" width="400">

 Firstly, the specific callable to be executed has access to any other callables and types defined in the same namespace.
-Thanks to `open` statements, it can also access those from any of the [Q# libraries](xref:microsoft.quantum.libraries).
+It also access those from any of the [Q# libraries](xref:microsoft.quantum.libraries), but those must be referenced either via their full name, or through the use of `open` statements described above.

 The callable itself is then executed on a *[target machine](xref:microsoft.quantum.machines)*.
-In the future, one such target machine will be a real quantum computer, but there are currently multiple simulators available, each with a particular use.
+Such target machines can be actual quantum hardware (as currently in private preview on Azure Quantum), or the multiple simulators available as part of the QDK.
-For our purposes here, the most useful target machine is instance of the full-state simulator, `QuantumSimulator`, which calculates the program's behavior as if it were being executed on a noise-free quantum computer.
+For our purposes here, the most useful target machine is an instance of the [full-state simulator](xref:microsoft.quantum.machines.full-state-simulator), `QuantumSimulator`, which calculates the program's behavior as if it were being executed on a noise-free quantum computer.

 So far, we've described what happens when a specific Q# callable is being executed.
 Regardless of whether Q# is used in a standalone application or with a host program, this general process is more or less the same---hence the QDK's flexibility.
 The differences between the different ways of calling into the Quantum Development Kit therefore reveal themselves in *how* that Q# callable is called to be executed, and in what manner any results are returned.
+More specifically, the differences revolve around
+    1. indicating which Q# callable is to be executed,
+    2. how potential callable arguments are provided,
+    3. specifying the target machine on which to execute it, and
+    4. how any results are returned.

-First, we discuss how this done with the Q# standalone application from the command line, and then proceed to using Python and C# host programs.
+First, we discuss how this is done with the Q# standalone application from the command line, and then proceed to using Python and C# host programs.
-We reserve the standalone application of Q# Jupyter Notebooks for last, because unlike the first three, it does not actually require a Q# file.
+We reserve the standalone application of Q# Jupyter Notebooks for last, because unlike the first three, it's primary functionality does not center around a local Q# file.

+> [!NOTE]
+> Although we don't illustrate it in these examples, one commonality between the execution methods is that any messages printed from inside the Q# program (by way of [`Message`](xref:microsoft.quantum.intrinsic.message) or [`DumpMachine`](xref:microsoft.quantum.diagnostics.dumpmachine), for example) will typically always be printed to the respective console.

 ## Q# from the command line
 One of the easiest ways to get started writing Q# programs is to avoid worrying about separate files and a second language altogether.